 This is a very common property investment strategy, mainly because the rental market is very strong in the UK.
 There is a shortage of new-build properties and many people are struggling to get on the property ladder, so the buy-to-let market is always likely to see plenty of demand.
 With buy-to-let you purchase a property, make it suitable for tenants and then let it out in return for a regular rent, usually paid monthly.
 Tenants receive a contract for a fixed term and you become their landlord.

-You should aim to purchase a property where your target market is likely to want to live.
+You should aim to find an investment property where your target market is likely to want to live.
 Young professionals like dynamic, up and coming areas or even city centre living, while young families will need access to good schools, supermarkets and maybe parks and other attractions.
+If you need some inspiration on property location, we have rounded up some of the best places to buy property in the UK within a handy post.

 There are different ways you can play the buy-to-let market to suit your lifestyle and ambitions.
 You can play an active role by being the landlord, finding tenants yourself, arranging contracts, carrying out any maintenance and repairs on the property, and collecting rent.
 Or you can leave all that to a letting agent, to whom you pay a regular fee.